Kurnosinkov/rsschool-cv/cv.md

 I held such positions as a Client Manager, Project Manager, Product Manager, Business Analyst and Chief Operating Officer.
 I worked in FinTech, EdTech, Digital companies and web agencies.
 So I have a good understanding of business workflows.

-:musical_note: I love to play piano and chess :chess_pawn:
+I love to play piano and chess

 ## Hard Skills